 Nuclear scanning is a medical procedure that uses radioactive material to create images of the body.
-It is used to diagnose and monitor a variety of medical conditions, including cancer, heart disease, and neurological disorders.
-Nuclear scans are also used to assess the effectiveness of treatments and to plan travel plans for those with medical conditions.
-While nuclear scans can provide valuable information, they also come with some health risks.
+It is used to diagnose and monitor various medical conditions, including cancer, heart disease, and neurological disorders.
+Nuclear scans are also used to assess the effectiveness of treatments.
+While nuclear scans can provide valuable information but also have some health risks.

-In this article, we will explore the basics of nuclear scanning, the risks associated with it, and how to minimize those risks.
+In this article, we will explore the basics of nuclear scanning, its associated risks, and how to minimize those risks.

 What is a Nuclear Scan?